-- 1. The child(ren)'s parent(s) receives TANF cash benefits - 2.
-The child(ren)'s parent(s) is unmarried - 3.
-At least one parent is under 18 years of age.
+- The child(ren)'s parent(s)/caretaker relative(s) receives TANF cash benefits; - 2.
+The child(ren)'s parent(s) is unmarried; and

+3. At least one parent is under 18 years of age.
+(See 5.1.5)

 When the A/R accepts TANF cash benefits, support monies are assigned to DSS.
 Action to collect child/spousal support from the AP(s) and/or grandparent(s) will be taken with or without the participant's permission.
 The participant may be called as a witness if court action is necessary to secure child support.
 DSS will retain collected child support up to the amount allowed under federal regulations.
-Automatic assignment of support is required by S.C.
-Law, Section 43-5-65.